 The specialty of weaving a bona fide Kanchipuran Silk Sari has been having been passed down as a legacy from the absolute first weavers handpicked by King Rajaraja Chola to weave these Saris, down to the present age of weavers working the 20,000 odd number of handlooms in the Kanchi locale.
 Since 2005, Kanchipuram Silk has been conceded a GI (Geographical Indication) status for its assurance.
 In this manner, for a bona fide Kanchipuram silk made in Kanchi locale of Tamil Nadu, India one must search for the GI mark guaranteeing the starting point of the Sari.

-The gloss of Kanchipuram Silk can be upgraded and complemented by delightful gold jewellery of your choice.
-Be mindful about the saree.
-If it is heavy and is loaded with a lot of designs then sticking to simple jewellery with sharp makeup will be a good choice for you.
+The gloss of Kanchipuram Silk can be upgraded and complemented by delightful gold jewelry of your choice.
+Be mindful of the saree.
+If it is heavy and is loaded with a lot of designs then sticking to simple jewelry with sharp makeup will be a good choice for you.

 Also, pay close attention to your skin tone as well.
-The colour of saree should complement your body tone and colour as well.
+The color of the saree should complement your body tone and color as well.
 Plus the occasion also matters.

 Kanchipurn silk is unquestionably the ‘Ruler of silks’ and ownership of such silk, which has been generally handed down from ages of ladies in a family, is, in fact, an entirely alluring expansion to anybody’s wardrobe.
 If you have not purchased a Kanchipuram silk saree yet then it’s time to buy one right away.